samdisk11/OpenTV/README.md

 # OpenTV
-MSNTV/WebTV/MSNTV-2 Private Server Revival.
-Based off eMac&amp;MattMan's WebTV emulator.
+OpenTV is a MSNTV/WebTV/MSNTV-2 Private Server Revival.
+It is Based off eMac&amp;MattMan's WebTV emulator.
+We strive to be the BEST MSNTV/WebTV/MSNTV-2 Private server.

+We will be rewriting on eMac's 1.5 code instead of 2.0

 # Compatible clients
-Dreamcast: ❓ (stuck on "waiting", JP client non-SSL, emulator)
+Dreamcast: ❓ (stuck on "waiting", JP client non-SSL, emulator, Matt's English Mod ISO )

 MSNTV Viewer 1.0: ✔️